Liverpool Travel Guide

 An important maritime centre and industrial port, Liverpool was one of the great cities of the United Kingdom in the Industrial Revolution, and much of its wealth came from its dominance in the shipping of textiles, cotton, sugar and slaves.
 The city was severely bombed in World War II and has struggled to get back on its feet, experiencing alternating waves of prosperity and depression.
 The 1960s saw the explosion of the Beatles and pop music, while the 1990s saw an attempt to regenerate the rather dull urban centre.

 Liverpool's waterfront is now a UNESCO World Heritage Site, and the city has achieved World Heritage Status, joining Edinburgh and Bath as the only UK cities to carry the honour.
-Since the announcement of Liverpool as the European Capital of Culture for 2008, millions of pounds have been poured into further development of the city, including the £920 million Paradise Street development in the city centre.
+Millions of pounds were poured into the development of the city when Liverpool was announced as the European Capital of Culture for 2008, including the £920 million Paradise Street development in the city centre.

 Become our Liverpool Travel Expert